Vanshika3003/blaz_march_22/assignments.md

     - Department            Employee
     - When the Department Link is clicked , show Layout for Department Single Page Application
     - When the Employee Link is clicked , show Layout for Employee Single Page Application

+# Date: 03-May-2022
+1. Modify the Redux App, where when the row is selected from the ListDepartmentsCompoennt, it MUST be dhown in AddDepartmentComponent using
+    - New Action: SelectDept
+    - Additional Reducer
+    - The Selector to read data from the store